 Martin Luther highlighted this in his 95 Theses condemning the corruption involved in the selling of these indulgences.
 He drew inspiration after observing people who were paying for their salvation and of their relatives in Purgatory, teaching propagated by Johann Tetzel, the Grand Commissioner for indulgences of Germany saying, “As soon as a coin in the coffer rings, a soul from purgatory springs.”

 Prior to Martin Luther’s time, Jan Hus in Bohemia already condemned the practice as early as 1412.

-The Roman Catholic Church eventually condemned the corrupt practices and a later pope canceled all indulgences that were made through a payment or fee.
-However, the Reformed Church eventually did away with indulgences including the teaching about Purgatory and centered its beliefs in the biblical basis that salvation is not man’s own doing.
+The Roman Catholic Church eventually condemned the corrupt practices and a later pope canceled all indulgences that were made through payment or fee.
+However, the Reformed Church eventually did away with indulgences, including the teaching about Purgatory, and centered its beliefs on the biblical basis that salvation is not man’s own doing.

 It is emphasized that good works cannot save us from the punishment of sin.
 This includes water baptism.
 We hold on to what Jesus said in John 3:16, “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 Therefore, faith alone, as a free gift from God, can grant us salvation.

 Paul further says in his letter to the Ephesians that salvation is given by God through faith “not by works, so that no one can boast.”
 (Ephesians 2:9)

 Sola Fide is the Reformed Church’s expression that Christ’s blood is the only means of salvation, and through His death and resurrection, we are saved.
 Faith alone in this wonderful mystery can save us from eternal misery.